-As of December 31, 2016, the Risk Committee consisted of five independent directors (Ms. Johnson, Messrs.
-Marshall, Latta, and Snyder, and Dr. Nagy).
-Mr. Marshall serves as Chairman of the Risk Committee.
-The Risk Committee held five meetings in 2016.
-Following committee reassignments on March 31, 2017, Mr. Latta and Dr. Nagy left the Risk Committee and Messrs.
-Gould and Patriarca were appointed to the Risk Committee.
+As of December 31, 2017, the Risk Committee consisted of five independent directors (Ms. Johnson, Messrs.
+Marshall, Snyder, Gould, and Patriarca).
+Mr. Gould serves as Chairman of the Risk Committee.
+The Risk Committee held eleven meetings in 2017.
 The Risk Committee is appointed by the Board of Directors to assist the Board of Directors of the Company and Western Alliance Bank in fulfilling its oversight responsibilities with respect to the existence, operation and effectiveness of the enterprise risk management programs, policies and practices of the Company and its subsidiaries' risk management functions.
 The Risk Committee's duties include:

-- Receive presentations and other information to understand the significant risks to which the Company is exposed; - Review the Company's procedures and techniques, and approve, where appropriate, policies developed and implemented to measure the Company's risk exposures and for identifying, aggregating, evaluating and managing the significant risks to which the Company is exposed, to ensure that they remain appropriate and prudent; - Monitor, on a regular basis, the Company's risk management performance and obtain, on a regular basis, reasonable assurance that the Company's risk and model risk management policies for significant risks are being adhered to; - Consider and provide advice to the Board of Directors, when appropriate, on the risk impact of any strategic decision that the Board of Directors may be contemplating, including considering whether any strategic decision is within the risk tolerance established for the Company and its individual business units; - Set and monitor compliance with the risk appetite for the Company, including development of risk tolerances, targets and limits as appropriate; - Review the examination reports of federal and state regulatory agencies having supervisory authority over the Company's activities; - Review and approve any other matters required by the Company's regulators from time to time;
+- Receive presentations and other information to understand the significant risks to which the Company is exposed; - Review the Company's procedures and techniques, and approve, where appropriate, policies developed and implemented to measure the Company's risk exposures and for identifying, aggregating, evaluating and managing the significant risks to which the Company is exposed, to ensure that they remain appropriate and prudent; - Monitor, on a regular basis, the Company's risk management performance and obtain, on a regular basis, reasonable assurance that the Company's risk and model risk management policies for significant risks are being adhered to; - Be directly responsible for the hiring, annual performance evaluation, compensation and oversight of the Chief Risk Officer; - Consider and provide advice to the Board of Directors, when appropriate, on the risk impact of any strategic decision that the Board of Directors may be contemplating, including considering whether any strategic decision is within the risk tolerance established for the Company and its individual business units; - Recommend a risk appetite statement for the Company to the full Board for approval, and monitor compliance with the risk appetite statement, including development of risk tolerances, targets and limits as appropriate; - Review the examination reports of federal and state regulatory agencies having supervisory authority over the Company's activities; - Review and approve any other matters required by the Company's regulators from time to time; - Review the amount, nature, characteristics, concentration and quality of the Company's credit portfolio, including all significant exposures to credit risk through reports on significant credit exposures presented to the Committee, exceptions to risk policies and procedures, if any, and trends in portfolio quality (credit and position risk), market risk, liquidity risk, economic data and other risk information;

-- Review the amount, nature, characteristics, concentration and quality of the Company's credit portfolio, including all significant exposures to credit risk through reports on significant credit exposures presented to the Committee, exceptions to risk policies and procedures, if any, and trends in portfolio quality (credit and position risk), market risk, liquidity risk, economic data and other risk information; - Review and approve annually the level and adequacy of the Company's insurance program, policies and coverage limits, including an assessment of insurance carriers and brokers; and - Review and approve significant risk management principles and policies (as delegated by the Board of Directors), and review periodically, but at least once a year, the management programs related to overseeing compliance with such principles and policies.
+- Monitor management's oversight of the Company's Financial Crimes Risk Management program, including reviewing related policies, risk assessment results and monitoring efforts (e.g. , BSA/AML/OFAC metrics); - Monitor management's oversight of Operations and Technology risk including, cyber security, information security, Business Continuity and Disaster Recovery programs; - Review and approve annually the level and adequacy of the Company's insurance program, policies and coverage limits, including an assessment of insurance carriers and brokers; and - Review and approve significant risk management principles and policies (as delegated by the Board of Directors), and review periodically, but at least once a year, the management programs related to overseeing compliance with such principles and policies.